DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 In the **org chart** mode of Diagram, the basic set includes two types of shapes: `"card"` and `"img-card"`.

 - each shape with the `"card"` type has a text and a colored header line.
-Shapes located on the same level have headers of identical color.
+Shapes located on the same level have headers of identical color

 <iframe src="https://snippet.dhtmlx.com/5ign6fyy?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

 - the `"img-card"` type can be used for adding shapes with images.
-Don't forget to provide images for cards via the `img` attribute of the shape object.
+Don't forget to provide images for cards via the `img` attribute of the shape object

 ## Shapes in the mindmap mode

-In the **mindmap** mode of Diagram, the `"topic"` type of shapes is basic.
+In the **mindmap** mode of Diagram, the `"topic"` type of shapes is the basic one.
 Each shape has a text and a colored border.
 The color of the outline depends on the level the shape belongs to.

 <iframe src="https://snippet.dhtmlx.com/3igf1gd5?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>